apache/infrastructure-download-integrity-checker/README.md

 release distribution policies ( outlined at https://infra.apache.org/release-distribution.html ).

 When a mismatch is detected, projects (and infra) are notified of this via email.

+# TODO
+- check all directories and files for errors in sigs and hashes (not just some extensions)